 When you feel that you are in an unhappy marriage, or you feel that you are

 miserable and in a wrong relationship, it’s not only your partner, but even your way of living that needs to improve.

 If you truly want to find happiness in a marriage or relationship, then do what makes you feel good within yourself.
 But that doesn’t mean to make your partner unhappy or miserable.

 “A great marriage is not when the ‘perfect couple’ come together.
 It is when an imperfect couple learns to enjoy their differences.” ~ Dave Meurer

 It’s very simple to find happiness in a marriage.
 You can do that by noticing and doing the smallest of things together.

-Here are some ways of being together and enjoying each other in a marriage:
+Here are some ways of being together and enjoying each other in a happy married life:

 - Smile and look lovingly at each other while your partner works, cooks, or walks in after a long day.